 We will design a tool to share pain risk data with families and clinicians and test these tools in children coming to BCCH for spine, tonsil, abdominal, or dental surgery.
-We hope that using these tools (pain prediction models) will improve the child’s individual care.
+We hope that using these tools (pain prediction models) will improve the child’s care.
 Identifying children at high pain risk will allow us to intervene before their surgery.
-This will lead to quicker recovery, less time in hospital, and less chance of addiction to painkillers (opioids).
+This will lead to quicker recovery, less time in the hospital, and less chance of addiction to painkillers (opioids).

 We will involve families and children having surgery now, to collect data for a pain risk score to help future children.

 For this first piece, our goal is to design a simple, yet effective, tool to communicate risk information to families and clinicians.
 We will do so by working with a group of families and clinicians (for example, resident physicians, fellow physicians, and attending physicians, or nurse practitioners) to guide the design process.
 These groups will provide feedback on our design ideas repeatedly, until we have developed a user-friendly tool.
 The study will involve 3 focus group sessions (of 1.5 - 2 hours each).
 Participants can attend 1, 2, or all 3 of these sessions depending on their availability.
 Evaluation sessions (30 - 45 minutes) will be held for new participants who did not attend the previous groups.

 During the current COVID-19 pandemic, these meetings will be conducted remotely via secure videoconferencing and online collaboration tools.
 Should the in-person gathering restrictions be lifted later during the study period, we will resume these sessions in-person following public health guidelines to ensure safety.
 If we decide to return to conduct in-person sessions, you will be given advance notice to consider your continued participation.

 You will first be asked to complete short questionnaires regarding personal information (e.g., age range, ethnicity, education level) and how much you know about artificial intelligence (AI).